 Root Intrusion Warning Signs

 If your plumbing is more than 25 years old, your pipes won't have the strength to keep roots out.
 Older systems typically have clay or iron piping.
 Clay is porous and is prone to cracking, so roots will find their way into a clay pipe easily.
 Iron piping is a bit more resistant to roots, but it is prone to corrosion and will end up letting roots in as well.

 If you have frequent drain backups or slow drains, or if your toilet makes gurgling noises, there may be roots blocking your main sewer line.
 Pay attention to these warning signs and don't ignore them.

 How to Get Rid of Roots

 An extremely effective (but more expensive) solution, especially for a sewer line that's heavily blocked with roots, is a high-pressure hydro jetting of the sewer line.
 You can read more about it here, but in short, a trained technician feeds a high-pressure hose into the main line, and sprays a piercing jet of water that cuts through and washes away the roots.
-Although this doesn't leave behind a root-killing residue either, it lasts much longer than an auger alone and completely cleans out the entire pipe.
+This lasts much longer than an auger alone and cleans out the entire pipe.

 If none of the above methods are effective, the damage may be too extensive and a complete sewer replacement may be needed.